Welcome to your soft landing—I am so happy you’re here.

 I strive to create a space where the safety we build together empowers you to explore your internal world, take healthy risks, and reclaim a sense of agency in your life.

-• IFS is a gentle, empowering therapy that helps you make sense of the different thoughts, feelings, and behaviors that sometimes feel in conflict with each other.
-Instead of judging or fighting these inner experiences, we approach them with curiosity and compassion—because in IFS, we believe there are no bad parts, only parts trying their best to protect you.
+IFS is a gentle, empowering therapy that helps you make sense of the conflicting thoughts, feelings, and behaviors happening for you.
+In IFS, instead of judging or fighting these inner experiences, we approach them with curiosity and compassion.
+The philosophy behind IFS is that there are no “bad parts” of us, only parts trying their best to protect you.
 By tuning into both your emotions and body sensations, we can connect with these parts, understand their intentions, and “update” them so they no longer rely on old protective strategies that are causing you issues in the present.

 Ready to begin your healing journey?